-Specifications: GPS; GLONASS Satellite; distance and altitude statistics; barometric trend; storm alerts; daylight hours; connects to smartphone
+Specific features: GPS, GLONASS Satellite, distance and altitude statistics, barometric trend, storm alerts, daylight hours, connects to smartphone

 This feature also allows you to save the location of the areas that you found most appealing for a revisit.
 Later on, you can actually come back and retrace your movements with a feature called the “breadcrumb trail”.